data61/gnaf/README.md

 Start the [H2 server](http://www.h2database.com/html/tutorial.html#using_server) with options:

-- `-web` to start the HTTP H2 Console on port 8082; and
+- `-web` to start the HTTP H2 Console on port 8082;
-- `-pg` to start the Postgres protocol on port 5435 (different from Postgres Server default of 5432 so as not to clash).
+- `-pg` to start the Postgres protocol on port 5435 (different from Postgres Server default of 5432 so as not to clash); and

-Options are available to change these default ports.
+- `-webAllowOthers`/`-pgAllowOthers` if remote (non-localhost) access is required.

-Upon the first connection using the Postgres protocol, H2 runs a script to create Postgres compatible system views and this requires a user with admin rights.
+Upon the first connection using the Postgres protocol H2 runs a script to create Postgres compatible system views in order to support Postgres client commands.

-First connection with admin rights:
+First connection with admin rights to create system views:

         psql --host=localhost --port=5435 --username=gnaf --dbname=~/sw/gnaf/data/gnaf

 Subsequent connections may use reduced access rights:

         psql --host=localhost --port=5435 --username=READONLY --dbname=~/sw/gnaf/data/gnaf

-psql cannot connect with blank username or password.

 ## Create Database